jiyajahnavi/AmiPYQ/README.md

-# 📚 Amipyq – Your Ultimate College PYQ Archive for Amity University
+# 📚 amiPYQ – Your Ultimate College PYQ Archive for Amity University

 Welcome to **Amipyq**, the go-to platform for Amity University students to easily access and contribute previous year question papers (PYQs) from 2014 to the present.
 Designed with